kenenx/IronClad/documentation/proposal/proposal.md

 ### MVP

-- A user will be able to register and login
+- A user will be able to register and login to access their personalised workout data.
-- A user will be able to make workout templates
+- A user will be able to create and save workout templates
-- A user will be able to use a template to track an individual workout
+- A user will be able to use a template to track specific workout sessions.
 - A user will be able to view their previously completed workouts.
 - A user will be able to use AI to generate a workout based on their weight, gender, goals, available equipment and experience level.
 - An Admins will be able to create default workout templates